mdolab/MACH-Aero/installInstructions/install3rdPartyPackages.rst

          --with-fortran-bindings=1 --with-debugging=0 --with-scalar-type=real --PETSC_ARCH=$PETSC_ARCH --with-cxx-dialect=C++11

 ..
 NOTE::
-   If you are compiling PETSc on Greatlakes, check the :ref:`configure_petsc_gl` for correct options.
+   If you are compiling PETSc on Great Lakes, check the cluster-specific setup page for the correct configurations.

 After the configuration step, PETSc must be built.
 This is accomplished with the command provided at the end of the configure script.
 It will look something like below (the PETSc version should be consistent with the version being installed.)::